James471/james471.github.io/_pages/cv.md

 With Prof. Tarun Souradeep, Director(RRI)
 August 2023 - May 2024

-**Summer Project on “Low Mach MHD simulations in FLASH”**
-Working on the implementation and testing of a new solver in FLASH code for low Mach number Magnetohydrodynamical simulations.
-With Assoc.
-Prof. Christoph Federrath, Australian National University
-May 2023 - Present

 **Summer Project on “Quantizing Rigid Body Dynamics”**
 Numerically and analytically studied the time evolution of Bloch coherent states using a Hamiltonian obtained through Geometric Quantization